Grove (GVR) Trading Up 34.6% This Week

-Grove (GVR) traded down 0.3% against the dollar during the one day period ending at 23:00 PM Eastern on July 15th.
-One Grove token can currently be purchased for $0.0000 or 0.00000000 BTC on major exchanges.
-In the last week, Grove has traded 34.6% higher against the dollar.
-Grove has a market capitalization of $2.28 million and approximately $1,416.97 worth of Grove was traded on exchanges in the last day.
+Grove (GVR) traded down 0.3% against the US dollar during the 1 day period ending at 22:00 PM Eastern on July 19th.
+Grove has a market cap of $2.28 million and $1,416.97 worth of Grove was traded on exchanges in the last 24 hours.
+During the last week, Grove has traded up 34.6% against the US dollar.
+One Grove token can currently be bought for $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.